Jcube333/myNotes/README.md

 # myNotes
 > Command Line Note Taking Application with a great color Theme.
-Perform Create, Read, Update{Coming Soon}, Delete and List Operations on Notes using CLI.
+Perform Create, Read, Update, Delete and List Operations on Notes using CLI.

 ![](header.png)